Should I Buy Bitcoin or Ethereum?

 Ethereum, on the other hand, is a programmable blockchain that goes beyond currency.
 It powers decentralized applications, smart contracts, and the rapidly growing DeFi sector.
 Ethereum is a platform for innovation, with developers building games, marketplaces, and financial tools on its blockchain.

-BTC vs ETH: Consensus Mechanism
+BTC vs ETH: Consensus mechanism

 Bitcoin uses Proof of Work (PoW), a method that requires miners to solve complex mathematical puzzles to validate transactions and secure the network.
 While secure, this method is energy-intensive.